Iran seizes foreign oil tanker: state TV | DW | 18.07.2019

 State TV said the vessel was intercepted Sunday near Larak Island in the Strait of Hormuz after it sent out a distress call.
 It was "later seized with the order from the court" after it was found to be carrying around a million liters of fuel from Iranian smugglers to foreign customers, the Revolutionary Guards said in a statement quoted by the broadcaster.

-The strategically important waterway is used to transport one third of the world's seaborne oil supply from energy-rich Middle East states.
+The strategically important strait is used to transport one third of the world's seaborne oil supply from energy-rich Middle East states.

 Read more: Strait of Hormuz: The world's most important oil choke point